Simultaneous Multi-objective Alignment Across Verifiable and Non-verifiable Rewards: Experiments

-\textbf{Finding 4 - Unified PRM trained on mixture of data shows cross-domain effectiveness.} To explore the potenial of training a unified PRM across different domains, we further train a PRM using mixture of data with a total of 7 dimensions from Math, Human Values, and Socratic Mind.
-Details are also provided in Appendix \ref{app:prm}.
-As shown in Figure~\ref{fig:unified_prm}, the unified PRM improves every objective dimension over the base model in Math, Human Values, and Socratic Mind.
-In Math, it raises both accuracy and engagement over base while remaining below the best specialized PRM for each axis.
-In Human Values, it lifts Help, Honesty, and Truth relative to base and tracks the single-dimension specialists within a small margin.
-In Socratic Mind, it again lies between base and the best specialized PRM on both accuracy and engagement.
-Our results show the potential of a generalized PRM trained on a wider range of domains and datasets that transfers across domains and provides a balanced improvement profile without domain-specific retraining or serving multiple models.
+\textbf{Finding 5 - A unified PRM trained on mixed data shows cross-domain effectiveness.} To study whether a single PRM can generalize across domains, we train a unified PRM on a mixture of data covering seven objective dimensions from Math, Human Values, and Socratic Mind (details in Appendix~\ref{app:prm}).
+Figure~\ref{fig:unified_prm} shows that this unified PRM improves all objective dimensions relative to the base model across domains.
+While it does not surpass the best domain-specific PRM on any single axis, it consistently achieves performance between the base model and specialized PRMs, closely tracking the latter in many cases.
+These results indicate that a generalized PRM can transfer across domains and provide balanced multi-objective improvements without domain-specific retraining or maintaining multiple PRMs.